TuomasLe/Extended-basis-encoding-and-amplitude-encoding-algorithms-for-Qiskit/README.md

 # Extended-basis-encoding-and-amplitude-encoding-algorithms-for-Qiskit
 These are implementations for quantum basis encoding and amplitude encoding using Qiskit.

-1. Download the individual .inpy files from the 'Release' on the right.
+1. Download the individual .ipynb files from the 'Release' on the right.
+Just click on the files to start downloading.

 2. Run these files as a notebook file in jupyter notebook after setting up Qiskit.
     To get results for more than 5 qubits on simulated systems, comment out all references to job3 and counts3.